 Dr. Frankenstein stays up all night reading his grandfather’s books on tissue reanimation and he gets the bug to try it himself, even though at the beginning of the movie he called him a cuckoo for his work.
 Dr. Frankenstein and Igor set off for the cemetery to dig up a recently deceased body for their experiment.

 They think their experiment hasn’t worked and are sitting down for what looks like a very formal dinner.
 Dr. Frankenstein in a tux, Inga in an evening gown.
 They are eating dessert, which is the cake I have made for this post, Schwarzwälder Kirschtorte (German Black Forest Cake).
 Having seen this movie so many times growing up we adopted using “yummy sounds” when we ate meals together as a family.
-Here is the scene that inspired this post:

 Moving on to this German Black Forest cake, it is a classic German dessert.
 A chocolate sponge cake, made light and fluffy with whipping eggs and sugar to triple their size before baking, brandied cherries, kirschwasser, a clear cherry brandy, in the whipped cream, with chocolate curls and cherries for garnish.